 The funny thing is, despite search being the early adoption tactic for brands dipping their toes into retail media, the majority of retailers still lease their on-site search technology.
 In fact, Amazon Advertising, Walmart Connect and Instacart are the only retail media networks that have developed their own, in-house sponsored search platforms.
 Everyone else uses someone else’s technology for their on-site ad serving experience.

 Third-Party Sponsored Search Platforms

-When it comes to third-party sponsored search technology, there are only a few major players: Criteo, PromoteIQ, Quotient and Citrus.
+When it comes to third-party sponsored search technology, there are only a few major players: Criteo, PromoteIQ, Quotient and Citrus (which was recently acquired by Publicis – more on that later).
 They work with a variety of retailers in various ways, but their main method is serving up their search functionality for use on retailer sites.

 Historically, these interactions have been a one-to-one relationship.
 For example, in order to buy paid search ads on Kroger’s site, advertisers have to run through PromoteIQ.
 To get access to Target’s search inventory, an advertiser would need to enlist Criteo.
 Each retailer leasing ad serving technology would lease it from exclusively one partner.

 This type of interaction can obviously lead to complications.
 Take Criteo, for example.
 Criteo – up until recently – had exclusive access to the likes of Target, Lowe’s, Best Buy, Costco, Bed Bath & Beyond and more.
 These are huge retailers that haven’t had either the funding, resources or bandwidth to create their own ad serving technology, so they’ve had to partner with someone else.
 Criteo is also very unique in that not only do advertisers pay the CPC-related fees to run search media through these retailers, but they also pay a platform fee to Criteo (upwards of 25% of media, in some cases).